Educational Technology M.Ed. Degree Requirements

 Examples of some past internships include:

-• Development of a school makerspace and teaching colleagues how to use it.
+• Development of a makerspace and teaching colleagues how to use it.

 • Coaching colleagues about technology integration tools (ie. formative assessment tools).